 If you have ever driven down M-81 in the Thumb you have probably gone past this old building in the small town of Watrousvlle.
 The historical marker next to the building reads:

-Aaron Watrous and his crew of loggers came here the thumb in 1852 to cut the virgin pine of the Cass River Valley.
+Aaron Watrous and his crew of loggers came here in the thumb in 1852 to cut the virgin pine of the Cass River Valley.
 In 1860 he platted the town naming it Watrousville, and a few years later constructed this building as a general store.
 The flagpole in front is thought to have been erected during the 1864 presidential campaign.
 Watrous died in 1868, and in 1882 the building became the Juniata Township Hall.
 Since 1972 it has been a museum of the Watrousville-Caro Area Historical Society.

-I have been using facebook less since they want me to pay to boost all of my posts, I hope you subscribe to email updates so you won’t miss any new posts,
+I hope you subscribe to email updates so you won’t miss any new posts,